 Filling the gap

 Fortunately, he had another discussion shortly after starting his new position, this time with someone he’d known since childhood.
-His friend told Holland about an online laser-cutting service in Reno that offers instant quoting, quick turnaround, and very competitive pricing.
+His friend told Holland about an online laser cutting service that offers instant quoting, quick turnaround, and very competitive pricing.
 Its name?
 SendCutSend.
-Since then, Holland and his colleagues have come to rely on the Reno sheet metal fabricator for a variety of projects.
+Since then, Holland and his colleagues have come to rely on the sheet metal fabricator for a variety of projects.

 Although he’s unable to share many of the details due to confidentiality agreements, he pointed out one recent project: a thin-gauge brass part that, ironically, was destined for laser use.
 Thanks to SendCutSend’s use of fiber lasers, he reduced his part costs by a factor of ten.
 “The parts have a series of narrow slits in them—about the width of a human hair—that act as windows for the laser beam,” he said.
 “Normally, we would have sent them out to a wire EDM shop, but SendCutSend was able to cut them in less time and for a fraction of the price.”